 - He also founded the Hindustan Socialist Republican Association (HSRA) in 1928 along with Chandrasekhar Azad, Sukhdev Thapar and others.

-- Bhagat Singh along with his associates of the HSRA were arrested and tried in the Lahore Conspiracy Case.
-The case of the assassination of Saunders also came up during interrogation, and was a part of the Lahore Conspiracy Case.
+- Bhagat Singh along with his associates of the HSRA was arrested and tried in the Lahore Conspiracy Case.
+The case of the assassination of Saunders also came up during interrogation and was a part of the Lahore Conspiracy Case.
 The trial started in July 1929.

 - While in jail, the revolutionaries went on a hunger strike to protest against the shoddy treatment of political prisoners.
 This fast drew a lot of public attention and support for the young revolutionaries.
 Bhagat Singh broke his fast upon the request of his father and the Congress leadership after 116 days.

-- The one-sided trial was a blot in the name of British justice and Bhagat Singh along with Rajguru and Sukhdev were sentenced to death.
+- The one-sided trial was a blot in the name of British justice and Bhagat Singh along with Rajguru (Born on August 24, 1904)and Sukhdev were sentenced to death.

 - This hanging was widely condemned and it propelled many youngsters across the country towards the freedom movement.
 Bhagat Singh was given the title ‘Shaheed’ or martyr after his death.
 He was only 23 years old when he was executed.